Milwaukee Heat Preparedness

 Never leave children, pets, or other adults in a parked car.

-Do not leave anyone - children, disabled individuals, pets - in cars for even brief periods.
+Do not leave anyone - children, individuals with disabilities, pets - in cars for even brief periods.
 Temperatures can rise to life-threatening levels in a matter of minutes.

 Warm temperatures combined with high humidity levels can pose a risk of heat-related illness and death.
 Extreme heat is described as temperatures that hover 10 degrees or more above the average high temperature for the region and last for several weeks.
 Humid or muggy conditions, which add to the discomfort of high temperatures, occur when a "dome" of high atmospheric pressure traps hazy, damp air near the ground.